aantron/bisect_ppx/doc/advanced.md

 <br>

 <a id="Excluding"></a>
-## Excluding code from coverage
+## Excluding generated files from coverage

-The easiest way to exclude a file from coverage is simply not to build it with `-package bisect_ppx`, or not to tag it with `coverage`.
-However, sometimes you need finer control.
-There are several ways to disable coverage analysis for portions of code.

-<a id="ExcludingLines"></a>
-#### Individual lines and line ranges

-*Note: this method is deprecated and will be removed; use the approach described above in "Expressions and structure items."*

-If a comment `(*BISECT-IGNORE*)` is found on a line, that line is excluded from coverage analysis.
-If `(*BISECT-VISIT*)` is found, all points on that line are unconditionally marked as visited.

-Note that both comments affect the entire line they are found on.
-For example, if you have an `if`-`then`-`else` on one line, the comments will affect the overall expression and both branches.

-If there is a range of lines delimited by `(*BISECT-IGNORE-BEGIN*)` and `(*BISECT-IGNORE-END*)`, all the lines in the range, including the ones with the comments, are excluded.

-<a id="ExcludingValues"></a>
-#### Files and top-level values

 Whole files can be excluded by placing `[@@@coverage exclude file]` anywhere in their top-level module.

-If you have generated code, you can pass the `-exclude-file` option to the Bisect_ppx preprocessor:
+If you have generated code that you cannot easily place an attribute into, nor is it easy to avoid preprocessing it, you can pass the `-exclude-file` option to the Bisect_ppx preprocessor:

 ```
-ocamlfind c \
-  -package bisect_ppx -ppxopt "bisect_ppx,--exclude-file .exclude" -c my_code.ml
+(preprocess (pps bisect_ppx --exclude-file .exclude))
 ```

 Here is what the `.exclude` file can look like: